-- In the end zone on the Press Box side of the field in time to walk to the vicinity of the 50 yard line with 5 minutes to go on the countdown to kick off. - Signal Umpire to start, as well; and walk to approximately the 48 yard line; stop there and stand "at ease" facing the field while awaiting the arrival of captains. - Captains arrive; speaking captain should be on the left shoulder of the Referee. - Signal Umpire and walk to the center of the field. - As team captains meet, have them shake hands and conduct introductions. - Conduct coin toss ceremony: Tap winner of the toss on the shoulder.
+- In the end zone on the Press Box side of the field in time to walk to the vicinity of the 50 yard line with 5 minutes to go on the countdown to kick off. - Signal Umpire to start, as well; and walk to approximately the 48 yard line; stop there and stand "at ease" facing the field while awaiting the arrival of captains. - Captains arrive: speaking captain should be on the left shoulder of the Referee. - Signal Umpire and walk to the center of the field. - As team captains meet, have them shake hands and conduct introductions. - Conduct coin toss ceremony: Tap winner of the toss on the shoulder.
 Resolve options; signal "Toss option deferred" immediately if this is choice of winner of the coin toss.
 Turn teams with backs to the goal they will defend.
 Signal Which Team will kick / which will receive.
-Give mandatory sportsmanship talk. - Have captains shake hands, again; then dismiss them to sideline. - Take position with back toward receiver's goal line near midfield.
+Give mandatory sportsmanship talk.

+Have captains shake hands, again; then dismiss them to sideline. - Take position with back toward receiver's goal line near midfield.

-- In the end zone OPPOSITE the Press Box side of the field in time to walk to the vicinity of the 50 yard line with 5 minutes to go on the countdown to kick off. - Walk to approximately the 48 yard line; stop there and stand "at ease" facing the field while awaiting the arrival of captains. - Captains arrive; speaking captain should be to the far left of the Umpire. - Walk to the center of the field on Referee's signal. - As team captains meet, Referee will have them shake hands and conduct introductions. - Stand by during coin toss ceremony, facing in toward the Referee. - Rotate with the captains as coin toss results are announced. - Take position with back toward the kicker's goal line near midfield.
+- In the end zone OPPOSITE the Press Box side of the field in time to walk to the vicinity of the 50 yard line with 5 minutes to go on the countdown to kick off. - Walk to approximately the 48 yard line; stop there and stand "at ease" facing the field while awaiting the arrival of captains. - Captains arrive; speaking captain should be to the far left of the Umpire. - Walk to the center of the field on Referee's signal. - As team captains meet, Referee will have them shake hands and conduct introductions. - Take position with back toward the kicker's goal line near midfield.
+Linesman: - Obtain captains of team OPPOSITE Press Box side of field (usually, but not always, the visiting team) in time for them to be in the end zone to walk with approximately 4 minutes to go on the countdown to kick off. - Signal the Line Judge and walk the captains up the sideline to midfield. - Take position opposite Umpire on the sideline, bracketing captains between. - Walk onto the field with Umpire and captains; stop at hash mark; turn to face sideline and stand "at ease."
+Control any action from your sideline; there should be none.

-- Obtain captains of team OPPOSITE Press Box side of field (usually, but not always, the visiting team) in time for them to be in the end zone to walk with approximately 4 minutes to go on the countdown to kick off. - Signal the Line Judge and walk the captains up the sideline to midfield. - Take position opposite Umpire on the sideline, bracketing captains between. - Walk onto the field with Umpire and captains; stop at hash mark; turn to face sideline and stand "at ease."
-Control any action from your sideline; there should be none. - When coin toss ceremony is complete, join the rest of the crew at midfield, lined up beside the Referee and opposite the Line Judge.
+• When coin toss ceremony is complete, join the rest of the crew at midfield, lined up beside the Referee and opposite the Line Judge.